SatoruFF/SatoruFF/README.md

 </div>

 ## About me
-My name is Aleksandr, i am beginner front-end developer.
+My name is Aleksandr, i am junior front-end developer.

 ## Languages and Tools